Yerba mate: Use as a beverage

 Paraguayans have a tradition of mixing mate with crushed leaves, stems, and flowers of the plant known as flor de agosto (the flower of August, plants of the genus Senecio, particularly Senecio grisebachii), which contain pyrrolizidine alkaloids.
 Modifying mate in this fashion is potentially toxic, as these alkaloids can cause veno-occlusive disease, a rare condition of the liver which results in liver failure due to progressive occlusion of the small venous channels.

-Mate has also become popular outside of South America.
+Mate has also become very popular outside of South America.
 In the tiny hamlet of Groot Marico, North West Province, South Africa, mate was introduced to the local tourism office by the returning descendants of the Boers, who in 1902 had emigrated to Patagonia in Argentina after losing the Anglo Boer War.
 It is also commonly consumed in Lebanon, Syria, and some other parts of the Middle East, mainly by Druze and Alawite people.
 Most of its popularity outside South America is a result of historical emigration to South America and subsequent return.
 It is consumed worldwide by expatriates from the Southern Cone.

 Materva is a sweet, carbonated soft drink based on yerba mate.
 Developed in Cuba in 1920, and produced since the 1960s in Miami, Florida, it is a staple of the Cuban culture in Miami.

 Chemical composition and properties

-Yerba mate contains a variety of polyphenols such as the flavonoids quercetin and rutin.
+Yerba mate contains a variety of polyphenols, such as the flavonoids, quercetin and rutin.

-Yerba mate contains three xanthines: caffeine, theobromine, and theophylline, the main one being caffeine.
-Caffeine content varies between 0.7% and 1.7% of dry weight (compared with 0.4–9.3% for tea leaves, 2.5–7.6% in guarana, and up to 3.2% for ground coffee), concentrated in the leaves; theobromine content varies from 0.3% to 0.9%; theophylline is typically present only in small quantities or sometimes completely absent.
-A substance previously called mateine is a synonym for caffeine (like theine and guaranine).

-Yerba mate also contains elements such as potassium, magnesium, and manganese.
+Yerba mate contains three xanthines: caffeine, theobromine, and theophylline, with caffeine content varying between 0.7% and 1.7% of dry weight (compared with 0.4–9.3% for tea leaves, 2.5–7.6% in guarana, and up to 3.2% for ground coffee).
+Theobromine content varies from 0.3% to 0.9%; theophylline is typically present only in small quantities or sometimes completely absent.
+In some circles, mateine is a referential term for caffeine when found present in yerba mate (similar to theine from tea or guaranine from guarana).
+Yerba mate also contains minerals, such as potassium, magnesium, and manganese.